lakhujanivijay/Bioinformatics-Problems-Rosalind/README.md

 I also try to learn technical stuff with the help of MOOCs.
 I believe the best way to keep yourself updated is to keep learning.
 I also write sometimes on technical and non technical stuff.
 You can check out some of my articles on <a href="https://www.linkedin.com/in/lakhujanivijay/detail/recent-activity/posts/">LinkedIn</a>.</li>

 I love making new friends and discussing ideas.
+I am also a [moderator](https://www.biostars.org/u/edit/26377/) at biostars.org which is a huge and popular bioinformatics Q & A forum.

 ### Let's connect !